2020 New Hampshire gubernatorial election

 The 2020 New Hampshire gubernatorial election was held on November 3, 2020, to elect the governor of New Hampshire.
-Incumbent Republican Governor Chris Sununu was re-elected to a third two-year term in office, defeating his opponent Dan Feltes, the Majority Leader of the Senate.
+Incumbent Republican governor Chris Sununu was re-elected to a third two-year term in office with more than 65% of the vote and winning every county, defeating his opponent Dan Feltes, the Majority Leader of the Senate.
 Nine governors ran for re-election in this cycle and all nine were re-elected.
-Sununu's win marked the first time since 1986 that a Republican was elected to a third term as governor, in which his father, John H. Sununu was reelected for his third and final term.
-The elder Sununu chose not to seek reelection in 1988, instead becoming George H.W.
-Bush's chief of staff in 1989.
+Sununu's win marked the first time since 1986 that a Republican was elected to a third term as governor, in which year his father, John H. Sununu was reelected for his third and final term.
+The elder Sununu chose not to seek reelection in 1988, instead becoming George H. W. Bush's chief of staff in 1989.

-Sununu became the first person ever to get more than half a million votes in a New Hampshire gubernatorial election, making him the top vote-getter in the history of statewide elections in the state.
+Sununu became the first person to get more than half a million votes in a New Hampshire gubernatorial election, making him the top vote-getter in the history of statewide elections in the state.